p2eengineering/kalp-studio-documentation/docs/Dev-documentation/Kalp-DLT/Kalp-DLT-Go-lang-Template/Lottery-smart-contract.md

 ### Conclusion

 This Lottery Smart Contract implemented in Go provides a framework for creating and managing lotteries on a blockchain network using the KalpSDK.
 The contract includes functionalities for initializing lotteries, allowing participants to buy tickets, and selecting a random winner.
 With built-in event logging and strict access control, this contract ensures secure and transparent lottery operations.

+!!!
+Warning
+    If you encounter any issues during development related to Kalp Studio, please raise a support ticket at [care.kalp.studio](mailto:care.kalp.studio).
+Our dedicated development team will assist you in finding the best possible solution.